Traneptora/roll20-cleanup/README.md

 ![trigger script](https://raw.githubusercontent.com/Traneptora/roll20-cleanup/refs/heads/main/img/trigger-script.png)

-You should see something like this, which means it's going.
+You should see something like this.
+Push the option in the menu to launch the script.
+You'll see this, which means it worked:

 ![scan-type](https://raw.githubusercontent.com/Traneptora/roll20-cleanup/refs/heads/main/img/scan-type.png)